ahmed56734/my-blog-app/README.md

 pip install flask-script

+python manage.py runserver

 open the browser and goto lacalhost:5000/

-linux and mac users are supposed to be able to deal with this on therir own :3
+linux and mac users are supposed to be able to deal with this on their own :3